jaufey/jaufey-blog/content/post/proxy.md

                         this.el.style[which] = val + 'px';
                         return true;
                     }else{
-                        // assert - incorrect prop, throw error or failed with slience return false;
+                        // assert - incorrect prop, throw error or failed with silence return false;
                     }
                 }